 LPL’s current capabilities include engine development, feed system development, test operations and academic studies focusing on liquid propulsion technologies.
-Although a priority of our lab is to operate at a level close to industry standards, publishing research papers and partaking in academic conferences have great added value for the lab.
+Although a priority of our lab is to operate at a level close to industry standards, publishing research papers and partaking in academic conferences have added great value for the lab.

 LPL has developed over 3 unique feed systems for a range different uses: an engine test stand that powers gaseous oxygen/kerosene engines with thrust levels up to 1000 lbf, a vertical test unit that precisely characterizes flow orifices such as injectors, and a portable feed system used to prototype torch igniters.
 LPL’s feed systems are developed, operated and tested entirely in-house by our members and are continuously improved.
 Furthermore, the lab is always developing new test stands to expand our capabilities.
-We are currently building our first a cryogenic rated feed system.

 LPL has had three operational test stands: Hydra, Prometheus, and the Water Flow Test Stand (WFTS).
 Each of these stands is put through a rigorous testing campaign before they are qualified for full operation.
 The testing campaign for each system is similar in that they all go through basic proof, leak, and cold-flow testing to ensure that the system can operate at its intended pressure with no leaks during normal flow operations.
 Once our systems are ready and qualified for hot-fire (static) testing, the team heads out to the Mojave Desert to Friends of Amateur Rocketry (FAR) or the Reaction Research Society (RRS) to ignite our engines and igniters.